renspringlea/ryba.ren/teddies.md

 ## Libby
 Libby loves meditating and teaching and helping her friends with meditation.
 She's so patient and calm and considerate of everyone.
 She loves doing helping.

+Meditation guru (also really good at bonging the bell)
+Enthusiastic in sharing her practice
+Loves teaching others
+Fave food is peanut butter
+Trunk scritches

 ![libby.jpg](/assets/images/libby.jpg){: width='400' }